altruios/namshubettulpa/public/namshubettuple/the-plan.md

 'Okay, timing and finesse - you got this'
 ~He waited for her to round the corner~
-*He faced away from where she would round the corner* ~Running steps approched~
+*He faced away from where she would round the corner* ~Running steps approached~
 *Kent Walked backwards*
 *He had her back to her, waving at someone*
 ~Alice had not turned yet~
-~He watched her scan the crowd - continung his backward walk~ *Kent tossed the gun-strap on the other side of the corner* *He then continued crossing the street, towards central park* ~He saw her spot the jacket~
+~He watched her scan the crowd - continuing his backward walk~ *Kent tossed the gun-strap on the other side of the corner* *He then continued crossing the street, towards central park* ~He saw her spot the jacket~